Skip to main content

 • The raw and weighted contribution from each signal group (semantic and freshness).

-This helps you understand why a specific article ranks where it does and how weight adjustments affect ordering.
+This helps you understand why a specific result ranks where it does and how weight adjustments affect ordering.

 Tips

-• If results feel too focused on older evergreen content, increase the freshness weight to surface recent articles.
+• If results feel too focused on older evergreen content, increase the freshness weight to surface recent items.

-• If recent but less relevant articles rank too high, increase the semantic weight to prioritize topic relevance.
+• If recent but less relevant content ranks too high, increase the semantic weight to prioritize topic relevance.

 • Use the evaluate page to preview how weight changes affect results before applying them to your live content search via the API’s tuning.rankingWeightOverrides parameter.